-Acting on a tip-off, Crime Branch officials arrested 50-year-old Subhash Giri from Vadodara, whose gang used to steal methanol from tankers in Gujarat by keeping the drivers distracted; he then sold the chemical at a low cost to a middleman, who supplied it to hooch dealers in Malwani and other places in Mumbai
+Crime Branch arrested 50-year-old Subhash Giri from Vadodara, whose gang used to steal methanol from tankers in Gujarat and selling at a low cost to a middleman, who supplied it to hooch dealers in Malwani

 More than a month after 104 people lost their lives in the Malwani hooch tragedy, Crime Branch officials have managed to trace the source of the methanol that was mixed in the killer brew to tankers in Gujarat, from where it was stolen by 50-year-old Subhash Giri.